nicoburniske/NBA-Fantasy/Installation Guide.md

   * Then under 'Platform Settings' select the 'Global Libraries' tab

-  * Select the + sign in the upper left.
+  * Select the + sign in the upper left

-  * Then select 'Java' from the dropdown menu.
+  * Then select 'Java' from the dropdown menu

   * Select all the jar files under Final_Project/libraries/javafx-sdk-11.0.2/lib

-  * When prompted "Library <YOUR LIBRARY NAME> will be added to the selected modules." make sure that this project is currently selected, and the click ok.
+  * When prompted "Library <YOUR LIBRARY NAME> will be added to the selected modules." make sure that this project is currently selected, and the click ok

 * Step 4: In the Database_Utils class edit the following 4 fields so that it satisfies the requirements of your MySQL server
   * userName